Showing posts with label Honesty. Show all posts

 The Dream, Capitalism and Virtue Working Together?

 The only church in town will offer dignity and respect to everybody who walks through their doors.
 They'd proclaim our being God's creatures who're created differently.
 He's sovereignly worked out His way throughout the ages - enjoying a relationship with those whose hearts were/are right with Him.
-He enjoys, and is a Father to, each person who walks with Him in Christ.
+He enjoys, and is a Father to, each person who walks with Him through faith in Christ.
 He provided the means for us all to be right with God - loved just as we are.
 Grace, grace, wonderful grace...

 Just for today...